wilfi/terraform-get-started/README.md

 # README #

-This repository contains an example set of [Terraform](https://terraform.io) manifests for building a basic Drupal at AWS.
+This repository contains an example set of [Terraform](https://terraform.io) manifests for building a basic Drupal on AWS.

 ### What does it do? ###